 This grant opportunity is now open, and applications will be reviewed on a first come, rolling basis.

 This opportunity is open to U.S. residents and journalists around the world.
 We are open to proposals from freelance data journalists, staff journalists, or groups of newsrooms working in collaboration with a data project idea.
 We want to make sure that people from many backgrounds and perspectives are empowered to produce data journalism.
 We strongly encourage proposals from journalists and newsrooms who represent a broad array of social, racial, ethnic, underrepresented groups, and economic backgrounds.

 When will you be notifying applicants on whether they've been selected?

 We begin reviewing applications as soon as they are received and typically notify applicants within a month if they're being considered for support.
 If there is some urgency to the field reporting, the applicant should state the reason in the application.

 What is the budget range for the data journalism proposals?

 We do not have budget range for these data journalism awards.
-We will consider projects of any scope and size and and we are open to supporting multiple projects in 2020.
-For comparison, most awards for our international reporting/travel program are between $5,000 and $10,000, but may be more or less depending on circumstances.
+We will consider projects of any scope and size and and we are open to supporting multiple projects each year.
+Most awards for our past data journalism project support has been between $10,000-20,000, but may be more or less depending on circumstances.

 Do you pay stipends or salaries for freelance journalists?